 Iestyn James, Sergeant, 1381676, Royal Air Force Volunteer Reserve.
 Iestyn was the son of David and Harriet Ann James, of Cefneithin, and served with 150 Squadron, RAF, which flew the Vickers Wellington III, based at RAF Snaith.
 The Squadron took part in the strategic night bombing offensive, and flew hundreds of sorties over occupied Europe.
 Iestyn was killed when his Wellington III, Serial X3309, was shot down during a raid on Bremen on 27 June 1942.
 He was 20 years old, and is commemorated on the Runnymede Memorial, Surrey.

 Samuel Leslie Jenkins, Captain, 88225, South Wales Borderers.
-Samuel was the son of John and Ellen Jenkins, of 37, St. Catherine Street, Carmarthen, and the husband of Jean Rosaleen Jenkins.
-He was a Captain with the South Wales Borderers, before applying for Commando training, and was posted to No. 2 Commando.
+Samuel was born in 1915, the son of John Jenkins and Ellen Jenkins (nee Bowen), of 4, Mansel Street, Carmarthen.
+He lived with his wife Jean Rosaleen Jenkins at Llanarthney prior to the war.
+Samuel had enlisted into the South Wales Borderers, but soon rose to the rank of Captain, before applying for Commando training, and after completing his Command course at Achnacarry was posted to No. 2 Commando.
+Samuel was wounded during operations on Sicily on 16 August 1943 but returned to duty as soon as he had recovered.
 On 4 March 1944 Samuel and another officer of 2 Commando were on reconnaissance in preparation for a raid on Solta, when Samuel was wounded and captured.
-He died on 6 March 1944, aged 29, and is buried at Belgrade War Cemetery, Serbia & Montenegro.
+He died of his wounds as a POW on 6 March 1944.
+The 29-year-old is buried in Belgrade War Cemetery, Serbia & Montenegro.
 Samuel is not named on the new memorial, although there is a memorial processional cross inside the Church which is dedicated to him.